 HR to the Rescue: Protecting Data Security and Privacy

 In the world of instructional design and behavior change, we use the analogy of the rider and the elephant to describe two parts of our thought process.
 The rider represents the conscious, rational part.
 The rider loves to analyze and plan.
 The elephant represents the emotional part.
 It follows its gut.

 We would like to imagine that we’re always guided by the rider.
 But mostly we are led by the elephant.
 It’s what pushes us to do the wrong thing even when we know what’s right – it’s why we can’t resist clicking on that suspicious link and why we fail to update our passwords regularly.

-In other words, between half and a third of the workforce have a clear preference for convenience over data security and privacy.
+In other words, more than half of the workforce have a clear preference for convenience over data security and privacy.
 This preference is an elephant problem, not a rider one.

 HR can help an organization create a work environment that empowers employees to use new technology efficiently while not sacrificing the safety and security of their or your organization’s data.
 Changing practices, beliefs, and attitudes about data security needs to be a priority for all companies.